Skip to main content

 1. Schema Name: Auto-generated from site name (converted to lowercase with underscores)

-2. Default Domain: If no domains are specified, creates {site-slug}.taruvi.com as primary domain
+2. Default Domain: If no domains are specified, creates {site-slug}.taruvi.cloud as primary domain

 3. Tenant Seeding: Runs default data seeders to initialize admin users, groups, tags, and permissions